AmberC0209/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/small_object_detection.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing capabilities on user devices themselves, allowing devices to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing capabilities on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
 Choose the appropriate deployment method for your model pipeline based on your needs, and proceed with subsequent AI application integration.

 ## 4. Custom Development
-If the default model weights provided by the General Small Object Detection Pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using **your own domain-specific or application-specific data** to improve the recognition performance of the small object detection pipeline in your scenario.
+If the default model weights provided by the General Small Object Detection Pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the small object detection pipeline in your scenario.

 ### 4.1 Model Fine-tuning
 Since the General Small Object Detection Pipeline includes a small object detection module, if the performance of the pipeline does not meet expectations, you need to refer to the [Customization](../../../module_usage/tutorials/cv_modules/small_object_detection.en.md#iv-custom-development) section in the [Small Object Detection Module Tutorial](../../../module_usage/tutorials/cv_modules/small_object_detection.en.md) and use your private dataset to fine-tune the small object detection model.